How to reach Verona

 Valerio Catullo Verona Airport has direct flights from many destinations within Italy and abroad.

-Valerio Catullo Airport is the closest airport to Verona.
-It is located 12 km southwest of the city.
+Valerio Catullo Airport is the closest airport to Verona and it is located 12 km southwest of the city.

 A shuttle bus service connects the Airport to Verona’s main railway station, Verona Porta Nuova.